motm-therapy/website/docs/ifs.md

 - **Individual Rate** — The instructor's current cash rate for therapy sessions (see [rates page](https://motmtherapy.com/rates/)).
 - **Group Rate** — For group scheduling and pricing, [contact us](https://motmtherapy.com/contact/).

-!!! warning "Important Disclaimer"
-    This is **not** an official [IFS Institute](https://ifs-institute.com/) training course and does **not** count toward [IFS certification](https://ifs-institute.com/ifs-certification).
-    This will **not** count as consulting hours with an [IFS Approved Clinical Consultant](https://ifs-institute.com/trainings/ifs-certification/approved-clinical-consultants), and this service is **not** a substitute for any official IFS Institute training, consultation, or certification.

 ## Instructors